SpudGunMan/meshing-around/README.md

 enabled = False
 ```

 The following pair of settings determine how to respond, default action is to not spam the default channel.
-Setting DM_ONLY will force all DM which may not be wanted.
-Setting the Default channel is the channel which wont be spammed by the bot.
+Setting `respond_by_dm_only` will force all messaged to DM which may not be wanted.
+Setting the value to True will allow responses in the channel for all to see.

+Setting the Default channel, is the channel which wont be spammed by the bot.
+It's the public default channel 0 on new Meshtastic firmware.
+Anti-Spam is hardcoded into the responder to prevent abuse of public channel.
 ```
 [general]
 respond_by_dm_only = True